metamath/lamp-guide/docs/index.md

 > `|- ( 2 + 2 ) = ( 2 + ( 1 + 1 ) )` to toggle the
 > display of its justification, revealing it.

-You can now see that the justification of this statement is `addassi` (addition is associative).
+You can now see that the justification of this step is `addassi` (addition is associative).
 This justification has multiple requirements, which as you can see are met.